Jdsle/gameapi_util/README.md

   - After creation, you can optionally run `project_update` to generate new `All.cpp` and `All.hpp` files.

 ## gameapi_util_cfg
 `gameapi_util_cfg.py` is used for configuring various things, such as - the path to your objects directory.
-Many options, are available:
+Many options are available:
 ```
 GAME_PATH        = "src"
 OBJECT_PATH_NAME = "Objects"